 The auction soon outgrew the Waterloo location and a six-acre site was bought on Ley Drive in Akron for a new three-lane facility, which opened in April 1979.
 At the same time, Jerry Hall sold his interest and became a fundraiser for Cincinnati Bible College and Seminary.
 Business kept booming and two additional lanes were added in 1984.
 At that time, Bill James sold his interest in the business and Jeff Bailey, then general manager, joined the partnership.

 Employment has grown from 27 employees in 1973 to over 230 in 2016.
-Currently, the auction has five owners--Jeff Bailey, Chad Bailey, Tricia Short, Randy Linstead, and Joel Hamsher.
-The employee-friendly Akron Auto Auction likes to think of itself as a "family", and in fact, two employees were actually married at the auction.
+Currently, the auction has three owners-- Chad Bailey, Tricia Short, and Joel Hamsher.
+The employee-friendly Akron Auto Auction likes to think of itself as a "family", and in fact, two employees were married at the auction.
 During one anniversary sale, a pony was given away as a prize, and the dealer that won it promptly rode it about the lot.
 With the third generation of family running the business, it is safe to say that the Akron Auto Auction really treats their customers as though they were family!